 They all flinched, Nate uttered a frightened cry and fell on his butt in the tall weed.
 Jess and Chris froze, Danny was the only one who could move.
-With a quick turn he pointed his light where the sound was coming from.
+With a quick turn, he pointed his light where the sound was coming from.
 They held their breath and looked but saw nothing.
 Danny slowly inched his way towards the crate and saw that it was now broken.
-The cold chill of fear rushed through him once again, he couldn’t make sense of what happened.
-It looked like something fell on it from above but there was nothing around that could have broken it.
+The frigid chill of fear rushed through him once again, he couldn’t make sense of what happened.
+A piece of rotten, but heavy wood plank fell on it from above.

 ‘I don’t know,’ said Danny and kept pointing his light in all directions.

 ‘Maybe...’
-Nate tried to explain it but his voice was choking, ‘maybe it was a giant rat.’
+Nate tried to explain it but his voice was choking, ‘maybe there’s somebody in the house.’

 ‘Guys, I think we should go after Andy and get the hell out of here,’ Jess urged them in a worried voice.

-Andy was standing on the first stair of the old wooden staircase that leads into the basement when the incident with the crate happened.
-He was looking around, his heart was pounding faster and faster when he heard the sound.
-He also heard Nate’s muffled cry but since no other sound was coming after it he supposed it was something insignificant.
+Andy was standing on the first stair of the old wooden staircase, which was leading into the basement when the incident with the crate happened.
+He was looking around.
+His heart was pounding faster and faster when he heard the sound.
+He also heard Nate’s muffled cry, but since no other sound was coming after it, he supposed it was something insignificant.

-The basement was full of old furniture, boxes with discarded stuff in them, crates, a big table with chairs thrown haphazardly under it.
+The basement was full of old furniture, boxes with discarded stuff in them, crates, an enormous table with chairs thrown haphazardly under it.
 On the table there was more stuff, small boxes, rags, pieces of clothing, jars and who knows what else.

-To his left, in the corner he saw a dark human-like figure, it was like black smoke, ephemeral, whirling but had two yellow eyes that felt to Andy as if they could see his past, present and future at the same time.
+To his left, in the corner he saw a dark human-like figure, it was like black smoke, ephemeral, whirling, but had two yellow eyes.
+Andy felt as if they could see his past, present and future at the same time.
 He felt nailed to the stairs, terrified beyond belief.
-The thing disintegrated, the black smoke dissipated and Andy snapped back to reality.
+The thing disintegrated, the black smoke dissipated, and Andy snapped back to reality.
 He ran as fast as he could, out of the basement and then out the window.
 The others saw Andy just when they wanted to go after him.

 ‘Get out!
 Get out!’ he urged them while running towards the wall.
 The others followed in a hurry.